GhostlyBanjo/NationStatesBattleSim/README.md

 #Calculating your Forces
 This doesn't mean your total entire military.
 Simply put, it's how many troops you're throwing at the specific battle.
 #Calculating Morale
 Your troops need to have hope.
 If they've been on a constant losing streak, they'll be less likely to fight their best.
+Each division/squad/etc starts at 100 Morale.
+With each loss, subtract 10.
+With each victory, add 10.

+#Calculating everything else
+Right now everything else is arbitrary and I really need help figuring it all out.